-This field, however, is not easy to break into because of the intense competition involved.
+This field is not easy to break into because of the intense competition involved.
 You need to have great ideas and know how to write them in an engaging manner if you want to get the attention of literary agents and publishers.
 Of course, you can also take the self-publishing route but you won’t have the backing of a large publisher to help market your work.
 The good side about self-publishing is that you get to control your work and won’t have to split a major portion of your earnings with the publisher.
-Nonetheless, you’ll have to do most of the advertising on your own which will be an added load on your part.
+You’ll have to do most of the advertising on your own which will be an added load on your part.

 Having excellent command of the English language is necessary for you to succeed as a children’s book author.
 However, it’s not the only skill requirement.
 You need to know how to string your words together in such a manner that will engage and interest your readers.
 You need to have a lot of creativity and imagination to be able to sustain their interest in the stories you make and drive home the lessons you want them to learn, if there are any.
 If you are going to be self-employed the way most children’s book authors are, you need to be persistent and determined.
 You’ll have to show to your agents, publishers and readers that you have what it takes to produce quality work within a given schedule.

 Not everyone can become an author of children’s books.
 However, for those who have an affinity with the written word and want to enable children to experience the characters, events and places that exist only in their imagination, no other career can be more satisfying.
 Another reason to become a children’s book author is the fulfillment that can be derived in knowing that the story they have made will get imprinted in the minds of young people and that the positive lessons they will derive from it will help mold them to become better persons.
 It’s a vocation that gives you the opportunity to influence a wide variety of children through each story you write.
 Nothing could be more meaningful for a writer.

 Childrens Book Author Work Environment